*** CHANGE IN 2016 *** (SEE 2360.SL) ***

 (a) Inform future educational policy and funding decisions of the legislature and governor;

-(b) Identify measurable goals and priorities for the educational system in Washington state for a ten-year time period, including the goals of basic education and ongoing strategies for coordinating statewide efforts to eliminate the achievement gap and reduce student dropout rates; and
+(b) Identify measurable goals and priorities for the educational system in Washington state for a ten-year time period, including the goals of basic education, ongoing strategies for coordinating statewide efforts to eliminate the achievement gap and reduce student dropout rates, and strategies to increase learning opportunities in science, technology, engineering, and mathematics that are aligned with the STEM framework for action and accountability developed under RCW 28A.188.030

 (c) Enable the state of Washington to continue to implement an evolving program of basic education.